RESEARCH STARTER

 All the basic definitions presented thus far are true for all chemicals and chemical changes with the important exception of radioactive material.
 Yet, there are significant differences between carbon and all the other elements.
 The most far-reaching of these differences is the nearly unique ability of carbon to form a large network of strong chemical bonds with other carbon atoms.
 This ability is unique because only a few elements share electron pairs among themselves, and where they do, only a strictly limited number of atoms are present in the molecules.

-Carbon atoms form extensive series of sequential bonds.
+Carbon atoms form an extensive series of sequential bonds.
 Therefore, a variety of sequences is not only possible but also found routinely.
 Thus, carbon chains can be either continuous or branched.
 Their arrangement is analogous to an uninterrupted stretch of river or one with tributaries.
 Furthermore, the sequence of carbon atoms may link with itself and form a ring.
 Combinations of these three structural units are well known.
 Rings are attached to continuous or branched chains (sometimes both), chains can connect rings, or rings may be attached to one another.

 Several concerns become immediately apparent.
 Perhaps the first and most worrisome relates to the number of possible structures that this property of carbon allows.
 The vastness of these possibilities may make the study of carbon structures very difficult.
 There is a way that not only leads to confident understanding but also is suitable for the most detailed exploration of this multifaceted terrain.
 In the middle of the nineteenth century, it became apparent that there were several unifying principles that helped to organize one’s thinking and ultimately led to the understanding of the patterns found in carbon compounds.
 The most useful of these generalizations is that, in all of its stable, electrically neutral compounds, carbon shares four pairs of electrons with other atoms.
 It makes no difference what the atoms bonded to carbon are; many are possible, but hydrogen, oxygen, nitrogen, sulfur, and phosphorus are the most common.
 In each of these cases and carbon as well, exactly four bonds are formed.

-Taking the simplest example--that of compounds made only of carbon and hydrogen--one can illustrate this tetravalent property of carbon atoms.
+Taking the simplest example—that of compounds made only of carbon and hydrogen—one can illustrate this tetravalent property of carbon atoms.
 The simplest such compound ever found is the common marsh gas that one burns in stoves and that accounts for many explosions in coal mines.
 This compound is called methane, and it is known to consist of molecules containing four hydrogen atoms for every carbon atom.
 Its formula is CH4.

 If one examines the comparable compound containing two carbon atoms, six hydrogen atoms are found.
 Thus, ethane has the molecular formula C2H6 or the structural formula CH3CH3.